sreee2001/MEFDemo/README.md

 2. In the constructor, specify the path to the Extensions folder on your local computer.

      `var provider = new ExtensibilityProvider("Project Directory" + \\Extensions")`
+3. We need to get Models.dll and Services.dll to be in this directory upon Building.
+This can be acheived in multiple ways
+   - Manually copying the files for deployment
+   - Changing the build output paths to the corresponding bin directory ( this is what I have used )